PANCE Blueprint EENT (7%)

 • If a patient has recurrent candidiasis look for underlying disorder => immunocompromised, long-term inhaled steroid use

-Scrapes off with a tongue depressor, may bleed
+Scrapes off with a tongue depressor, and it may bleed. (unlike oral leukoplakia, which does not scrape off)

 • Potassium Hydroxide (KOH) prep for diagnosis: budding yeast/hyphae